Chapter 13: On those Healthy Hills Near Panama

 On the eve of congress debating the Amelia Island affair, President Monroe wrote to Madison about Thornton and Rush.
 On the bright side, Thornton's free-lancing wasn't as absurd as what happened when the three leaders of the government returned to the city in August 1814.
 They rode to the Navy Yard to see if forces there could respond to an expected British incursion on ships then in Alexandria.
 Thornton followed them.
 In a letter he wrote to his son-in-law on September 7, Monroe recalled: "...we were followed by Dr. Thornton who stated to the president that the people of the city were disposed to capitulate.
 The President forbade it.
 He pressed the idea as a right in the people, notwithstanding the presence of the govt.
 I turnd to him, and declard, that, having the military command, if I saw any of them, proceeding to the enemy, I would bayonet them.
 This put an end to the project.
 The doctor retird, and afterwards changd his tone."
 Thornton took Monroe's threat very seriously.
 In her diary, Mrs. Thornton wrote that to defend the city, her husband "distressed us more than ever by taking his sword and going out to call the people...."
 Alexandria capitulated, the British ships resupplied and then sailed back down the Potomac.(HH)

-In his 1818 letter to Madison, Monroe recalled Thornton's involvement with Miranda but not his coup d'etat.
+In his 1818 letter to Madison, Monroe recalled Thornton's involvement with Miranda but not his attempted coup d'etat.
 Rush had just left to be the American minister in London and Monroe worried that would give Thornton a clear field to claim that Rush supported MacGregor: "Of the absurdity of such a statment, and the impossibility, that Mr Rush, should have warranted it, by any thing on his part, both his character & that of Dr Thornton seem to afford full proof."
 (MM)

 Thanks to their becoming next door neighbors in 1820, Thornton had an extraordinary relationship with Adams.
-It was mostly pleasant, e.g. "we spent the Evening at Dr Thornton’s where we were entertained with Music— Mrs Thornton performed on the Piano, and sung Handels’ Anthem of “Comfort ye my People”—much to my satisfaction."
+It was mostly pleasant, e.g. "we spent the Evening at Dr Thornton’s where we were entertained with Music— Mrs Thornton performed on the Piano, and sung Handels’ Anthem of 'Comfort ye my People' —much to my satisfaction."
 And then there was that evening when "Thornton gave us after dinner a perfect surfeit of buffoonery."

-President Adams was at Thornton's funeral, and he noted that it attracted 50 carriages, a very good turn out.
-A remembrance of Thornton published in the National Intelligencer did not mention his design of the Capitol.
-Nor did his wife when she wrote a brief memoir.
+When his wife wrote a brief memoir of his attainments, she also didn't mention the Capitol.
 Instead, she regretted his embracing "a greater variety of sciences" because it prevented him from attaining what he truly wanted.
 She credited him for genius in many fields - "philosophy, politics, Finance, astronomy, medicine, Botany, Poetry, painting, religion, agriculture, in short all subjects by turns occupied his active and indefatigable mind."
 She concluded that "had his genius been confined to fewer subjects, had he concentrated his study in some particular science, he would have attained Celebrity."

 While his design of the Capitol was not mentioned in his obituary, it was in his wife's.
 She died in 1865, 91 years old.
 For just over a decade before her death, the city had been focused on the completion of the New Capitol which dwarfed the Old.
 Thornton was remembered as the architect of the "original Capitol."
 That was garbled in her obituary as "the original architect of the Capitol."
 Then he managed to take over her obituary, written 37 years after his own death, with the improbable claim that "...Mrs.
 Thornton was the daughter of the unfortunate Dr. Dodd, of London, who was executed for forgery in 1777."
 According to the obituary, her mother "emigrated to Philadelphia, under the name of Brodeau, soon after the death of her husband, bringing her daughter with her."
 She actually came to the city by December 1775 when she advertised the opening of her boarding school.
 The obituary cited a source for the revelation that Dodd was her father: "It is not believed that she was aware that she was the daughter of Dr. Dodd, although her husband was, and mentioned it to his friend, the late Col. Bomford."
 At least her mother could keep a secret.
 She moved in with the Thorntons in 1795 and died in the F Street house in 1835.

-The General and Jefferson weighed his false pretenses, and managed them to their advantage.
+The General and Jefferson weighed Thornton's false pretenses, and managed them to their advantage.
 Madison seemed to enjoy Thornton's perturbations until he almost turned the most problematic period of the nation's history into a disaster.
 Monroe had no use for Thornton.
 Measuring Thornton through the eyes of presidents makes sense because he was essentially a courtier and he knew it.
 John Quincy Adams pitied Thornton and the disorder of his latter days, but always smiled at his flames of nonsense and brilliance.
 On a May 1825 visit, he found him "exceedingly reduced both by his disease and his remedies— He can scarcely speak, but retains his facetious humour, and his South-American ardour— He was very fearful that the British would cut a canal for Line of Battle and India Ships, and obtain an exclusive right of navigating for forty years."

 Thornton's contributions to the architecture of the Capitol and city are overblown.
 The design he brought to Philadelphia would not do and he was coached on how to make one that would.
 It embodied the ideas of Jefferson, L'Enfant and Hallet.
 The Capitol would more or less have looked the same in 1829 even if Thornton had not pretended that he was an architect.
 The solution to the problem of fitting a house next to an angled intersection was not solved by Thornton.
 He did embrace it, but his February 1800 design for Lot 17 was never built.